needle-tools/shadergraph-markdown/Readme.md

 ### Custom Drawers

 You can totally make your own and go crazy, the system is pretty extendable.
 The shipped ones (`MinMaxDrawer`, `VectorSlidersDrawer`, `GradientDrawer` etc.) should be a pretty good starting point.
+When referencing a custom drawer, you can both use `!DRAWER DoSomethingDrawer` and `!DRAWER DoSomething`.
+Drawers are ScriptableObjects and can thus have persistent settings; an example of that is the `GradientDrawer`.

 Feel free to jump into our support discord and let us know if you need help or something isn't working as expected!

 ## Attribute Reference
 1. `# Foldout`
    A foldout header
 6. `## Header`
    A header, similar to the `[Header]` attribute in scripts
+4. `### Label`
+   A regular label, not bold and with no extra space.
+   Useful before indented properties.
-1. Append `&&` to Texture properties - this will render the _next_ property inline (most useful for Color or Float properties)
+1. Append `&&` to Texture properties
+    - this will render the _next_ property inline (most useful for Color or Float properties)
+    - if the next property is named `_MyTex_ST` (with `_MyTex` matching the texture property name), a tiling/offset field will be drawn
 3. Append `&` to Vector properties to have them display as 0..1 sliders
     - You can optionally specify the slider names: `Vector with Sliders (Amplitude, Frequency, Pattern) &`
     - If you leave them out you'll simply get a bunch of X,Y,Z,W sliders
+    - If the vector property starts with `_Tiling` or `_Tile` or ends with `_ST`, it will be drawn as Tiling/Offset property field
 3. Append `&` to Texture properties to render them as small texture slot
   (not the monstrous default Shader Graph one, the nice one that URP/HDRP use for everything)
 8. Prepend a number of dashes (e.g. `-` or `---`) to indent properties.